 You have three modes that you can choose from to submit your cover letter:

 - Email applications

 Mailed hard copy

 We generally don’t advise anyone to send their applications through the old mail system.
-However, if you opt to send a hardcopy of your applications, then print the cover letter on a quality white bond paper.
+However, if you opt to send a hard copy of your applications, then print the cover letter on quality white bond paper.
 And, don’t forget to sign it at the end.

 Get a waterproof envelope to prevent any damage to your application.

-When you type the cover letter in your mail, you don’t have an additional burden of attaching a separate file.
+When you type the cover letter in your mail, you don’t have the additional burden of attaching a separate file.
 You again have options for attaching your cover letter by email.
-We’ve compiled the three different methods along with its positive and negative aspects.
+We’ve compiled the three different methods along with their positive and negative aspects.